FAQs

 What are the environmental impacts of the New Bridgewater Bridge Project?

-Environmental impacts have previously been assessed as low and manageable.
+Environmental impacts were assessed as low and manageable.
 Prior to commencing construction in late 2022, a range of investigations were completed to understand the project land’s surrounding environment.
-Investigation into the area’s ecology, Aboriginal Heritage and Historic Heritage has provided a detailed understanding of the site’s diverse environmental values.
+Investigation into the area’s ecology, Aboriginal Heritage and Historic Heritage provided a detailed understanding of the site’s diverse environmental values.
 This informed the project’s design and construction methodologies as well as environmental management systems.
-Throughout construction, potential environmental issues are continuing to be closely monitored, triggering further investigation, when needed, to remain responsive to emerging environmental impacts.
+Throughout construction, potential environmental issues were closely monitored, triggering further investigation, when needed, to remain responsive to emerging environmental impacts.

 What was the approval process for the project?

-The project has undergone an extensive and robust planning assessment process using Tasmania’s Major Projects assessment pathway as part of the Land Use Planning and Approvals Act 1993.
+The project underwent an extensive and robust planning assessment process using Tasmania’s Major Projects assessment pathway as part of the Land Use Planning and Approvals Act 1993.

-Using the Major Projects pathway allowed for the coordinated assessment of many different approvals at the same time including land use planning, environmental impacts, Aboriginal heritage, historic cultural heritage, TasWater, threatened species and gas pipeline safety.
+Using the Major Projects pathway allowed for the coordinated assessment of a range of approvals at the same time including land use planning, environmental impacts, Aboriginal heritage, historic cultural heritage, TasWater, threatened species and gas pipeline safety.

 The Tasmanian Minister for Planning declared the project to be a Major Project in December 2020 and a Major Project permit was granted in May 2022.